ImageMagick/Usage-Markdown/canvas/index.md

 This only works for "`-draw`" and operators like "`-annotate`" that also make use of "`-draw`" to perform their function.
 It will not work for image operators that use "`-fill`" color directly, like "`label:`", "`caption:`", and "`text:`".

-However "`-draw`" has built in to it some special [color primitives](../draw/#color), such as completely resetting all the pixels in the image to the fill color or tile pattern (if set).
+However "`-draw`" has built into it some special [color primitives](../draw/#color), such as completely resetting all the pixels in the image to the fill color or tile pattern (if set).

 ~~~
 convert test.png   -tile tile_water.jpg  -draw "color 0,0 reset" \